f4exb/sdrangel/Readme.md

 <h2>BladeRF</h2>

 BladeRF is supported through the libbladerf library that should be installed in your system for proper build of the software and operation support.
+Add `libbladerf-dev` to the list of dependencies to install.

 If you use your own location for libbladeRF install directory you need to specify library and include locations.
 Example with `/opt/install/libbladerf` with the following defines on `cmake` command line: